gilnam74/vex-sneppet/Python-for-artists.md

 Python integrated into Houdini in several ways:
 - Windows > Python Shell - Python shell for small scripts/commands
 - Windows > Python Source Editor - Python editor which saves the code with *.hip file.
 Each time you open the file Python code in Source Editor will be executed.
 Best option to develop basic chanks of code and test their functionality.
-To use Python Scripts in all the scenes you need to save them to the Shell and run from there.
+To use Python Scripts in all the scenes you need to save them to the Shelf and run from there.
 - In the parameters fields of any node (switch to Python from HScript).
 - Python node in SOP context - This is how you can use Python in your nodes graph to create and modify geometry.
 - In assets - create asset, right-click > Type properties > Scripts tab.